GMyers95/Off_to_the_Races/README.md

 Race Chart (barchart.js):
 For the race chart we used AMCharts that provide you with the documentation necessary to create a bar race chart.
 We created a function so the result from the model's equation gets inputted on the bar chart's final position.
 Through an if statement we made sure the chosen horse ended up on the position the model predicted.

+### HTML
+The dashboard set-up of this project was done through the Bootstrap library (v5.3) as well as some plots embedded from Tableau and the racing chart from (racing library).
+The set of select menus all interact with the javascript file where the variables' coefficients are plugged in to the model's equation which sends the placement prediction back out to the frontend and triggers the racing chart.
+Carousels as well as static images are presented in order to give the user more information on the options they have for each select menu.

+### CSS

+One styles sheet was used for this dashboard which coordinated the sizing and colors of the finer details for the final look of the page.

 ### Dashboard + Tableau